IGNF/Borea/tools/docs_tools/README_opk_control.md

 The command for adding a geoid is -y, where you can enter the paths to the various geoids.
 If the file is stored in pyproj's native folder (pyproj.datadir.get_data_dir(), *usr/share/proj* or *env_name_folder/lib/python3.10/site-packages/pyproj/proj_dir/share/proj*) the file name is sufficient pyproj will find it on its own.
 Geoids file can be found on pyproj's github (https://github.com/OSGeo/PROJ-data).

+## Detail for process

+### Intersection

+Calculations of world coordinates by intersect bundle of point in 2 more distant shots.
+Needs:
+* at least one point on two images, otherwise it won't calculate the coordinates.

+No needs:
+* DTM (if no dtm and z shot is corrected by the linear alteration the result won't be as good)

+### Least square

+Calculations of world coordinates by least square methode.
+Needs:
+* DTM

+`intersection` has a better accuracy than `least_square`.

+## Detail for approx system

+The approximate system is used to set up a local tangent frame of reference for each acquisition in a purely mathematical way, without geodesy.
+To be used if the **data is corrected by linear alteration**, all data must be in the **same Z coordinate system** (altimetric or height), and there is **no need for the .json projection file**, **nor for DTM** if you are not using the image to world function with least square processing.
+You can also use it with data not in the same Z repository, but you need the data in the .json projection file.
+However, the calculation is less accurate in the approximate system.

 ![logo ign](../../docs/image/logo_ign.png) ![logo fr](../../docs/image/Republique_Francaise_Logo.png)